heksaani/InnuendoCliCpouta/README.md

   ```bash
    ssh -i ~/.ssh/your_private_ssh_key.pem  your_user_name@195.148.22.5
   ```
   You can also find more detailed instructions on [our CSC documentation](https://docs.csc.fi/computing/connecting/).
-Upon successful login, you will end up in your own home folder.
+Upon successful login, you will end up in your own home folder on Innuendo2 machine.
-- **Understand your onw data folders on Inneundo2 machine**:
+- **Understand your own data folders on Inneundo2 machine**:
   We have a dedicated storage area for each institute under the folder "/mnt".
 Please create a storage folder (e.g., ftp) for your data under your own username as below:

    ```bash